linhai-fn/notes/flyte/lifecycle.md

        `Blob.uri` will be set to the `remote_path`.
 5. The `Literal`s will then be converted to `flytekit.models.literals.LiteralMap`.
 6. An `ExecutionSpec` will be generated using the entity.
-7. The `flytekit.clients.friendly.SynchronousFlyteClient.creat_execution()` is then invoked.
+7. The `flytekit.clients.friendly.SynchronousFlyteClient.create_execution()` is then invoked.
     1. This will convert both `ExecutionSpec` and `inputs` (a `LiteralMap`) to protobuf using their `.to_flyte_idl()` methods.
     2. It will then send the `ExecutionCreateRequest` through gRPC calls.